jimbol/learn-terraform/guide/BASIC_GRAMMAR.md

 }
 ```

 The arguments depend on the particular block type.
-Variable blocks allow type, default, and description arguments.
+Variable blocks allow type, default, sensitive and description arguments.
 Resource arguments are determined by their definition from the provider.
 For example, see the [aws_instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance) resource.

 ### Identifiers
 Argument names, block type names, and labels are all know as identifiers.
 Pretty much its a name for any given item in Terraform.